tgirke/rcf/alerts.md

 Since Sat morning one of the HVAC units is not working properly.
 To avoid overheating, we have shut down most of the idle nodes (1:30PM, Sun).
 As soon as the HVAC unit is repaired we will power these nodes back on.
+Note, this issue was resolved on 17-Aug-17.
+UCR facility services has repaired the broken HVAC unit and serviced the second one as well.

 ### 10:02 AM, 13-Apr-17: UPS failure